ELELAB/N-glycan-TIF/README.md

-# N-glycan signatures identified in tumor interstitial fluid and serum of breast cancer patients

 Date: 06-02-2018
-Author of R-scrips: Thilde Bagger Terkelsen, PhD student CBL, DCRC
-Email: thilde@cancer.dk
+Computational Biology Laboratory, Danish Cancer Society Research Center, Strandboulevarden 49, 2100, Copenhagen, Denmark

+Repository associated to the publication:

+N-glycan signatures identified in tumor interstitial fluid and serum of breast cancer patients - association with tumor biology and clinical outcome
+Thilde Terkelsen, Vilde D Haakensen, Radka Saldova, Pavel Gromov, Merete Kjær Hansen, Henning Stöckmann, Ole Christian Lingjærde, Anne-Lise Børresen-Dale, Elena Papaleo, Åslaug Helland, Pauline M. Rudd, Irina Gromova submitted.

 This repository contains N-glycan abundance data from tumour/normal interstitial fluids and serum obtained from a cohort of patients with breast cancer.
-The repository was made with intent of openly sharing both data and R-scripts used in analysis in relation to the publication "N-glycan signatures identified in tumor interstitial fluid and serum of breast cancer patients".
+The repository was made with intent of openly sharing both data and R-scripts used in analysis in relation to the publication.

-The repository cotains two folders:
+The repository contains two folders:

           (1) N-glycan abundance data and patient metadata.
           (2) Rscripts: